Pb - Torsten John

 In celebration of the 100th anniversary of IUPAC and the International Year of the Periodic Table, IUPAC and IYCN announce the creation of a Periodic Table of Younger Chemists.
 Beginning in July 2018 and ending in July 2019 at the World Chemistry Congress and IUPAC General Assembly, we will honor a diverse group of 118 outstanding younger chemists from around the world who in embody the mission and core values of IUPAC.
 The resulting periodic table will highlight the diversity of careers, creativity, and dedication of the young chemists leading us into the next century.
 Winners will be profiled on the IUPAC100 website and will receive a certificate from IUPAC.
 Elements of the Periodic Table of Younger Chemists will be revealed over time in order of scientific discovery (see Wikipedia).
 Approximately eight elements will be revealed each month beginning in July 2018 with the final elements being awarded at the IUPAC General Assembly and World Chemistry Congress in Paris, France in July, 2019.

-Nominations are now being accepted.
-The deadline for nominations for the elements: Bismuth, Magnesium, Hydrogen, Oxygen, Nitrogen, Barium, Chlorine and Manganese is August 1 at midnight Eastern US Daylight time.
+Nominations are now being accepted for Chromium, Beryllium, Vanadium, Niobium, Tantalum, Palladium, Cerium, and Osmium.
+The deadline for nominations is October 1 at midnight Eastern US Daylight time.
 For criteria and to submit your nomination today see information below.
 Nominations submitted but not selected for the first group of elements will carry over for consideration for other elements.

-Later in August, the following four elements, Phosphorus, Cobalt, Plantinum, and Nickel will be released at the American Chemical Society Meeting in Boston, USA, August 19-23, 2018.
-The exact timing for release at the ACS meeting TBD.
+Today, August 21, the following four elements, Phosphorus, Cobalt, Platinum, and Nickel will be released at the American Chemical Society Meeting in Boston, USA.

 Nominees must be 40 years of age or younger and meet the following criteria: